lamhq/tech-notes/typescript/basic.md

 create(undefined); // Error

 // Type assertions
+// A type assertion is like a type cast in other languages,
+// but performs no special checking or restructuring of data.
-let someValue: any = "this is a string";
+// It has no runtime impact, and is used purely by the compiler. let someValue: any = "this is a string";
 let strLength: number = (<string>someValue).length;
 let strLength: number = (someValue as string).length;